elenambarbour/ics355_hw2/README.md

 # ics355_hw2
 Currency conversions program for ICS 355

+Program was created with C++ to take advantage of the object oriented design of having multiple users with data associated to each user.

 Program consists of the following files. <br />
 -main.cpp: main function that handles all user input / output to user.
 Calls functions provided in different files. <br />
 -userclass.h: defines the class that has user account information - current balance, preferred currency, username associated with class, and allowed currencies for the account. <br />